jtchristie/quantum-course-docs/docs/quantum-algorithms/bernstein-vazirani-algorithm.md

 If we were told to classically implement such a function, $f$, and were given the string $s$, how would we do it?
-To be more specific, we are given an input register with consting of $n$ bits registered to the values of the bits of an input $x$ and an output register consting of one bit initialized to 0.
+To be more specific, we are given an input register consisting of $n$ bits registered to the values of the bits of an input $x$ and an output register consting of one bit initialized to 0.
 The goal is for us to set the output bit to the value of $f(x)$.
 Essentially, this looks like